Annika-Nyholm/notes-Annika-Nyholm-1/readme.md

-# Simple document system with a relationsdatabase
+# Simple document system with a relations database

 An assignment for school.
 An application to create, read, and edit documents and store them to a SQL databse.
 I chose to edit with tinyMCE.